-In 1905, utilizing a portion of the proceeds from the 1904 St. Louis World's Fair, the Missouri general assembly appropriated $185,000 to build the Supreme Court Building.
+In 1905, utilizing the excess appropriation from the 1904 St. Louis World’s Fair, the Missouri General Assembly designated approximately $195,000 to build the Supreme Court Building.

-The three-story, red-brick building was completed in October of 1907.
+The three-story, red-brick building officially opened in October of 1907.
 The structure features French Renaissance architecture, stone pillars at each wing of the front facade, stone trim and a slate roof.
-Prominent in the lobby is an elegant marble staircase.
+Prominent in the lobby is an elegant Carthage marble staircase.

 The building houses the seven judges’ offices; the Supreme Court clerk and the clerk’s staff; two courtrooms; the two-story-high Supreme Court Library, and the office of the state attorney general.
 Intricate portraits of past judges of the Court are located on each of the three floors.

-Free half-hour tours of this historic building are available Mon.-Fri., 9 a.m.-11 a.m. and 2 p.m.- 4 p.m., with the last tour of the day beginning at 3:30 p.m.
+Free half-hour tours of this historic building are available Mon.-Fri., 9 a.m.-11 a.m. and 2 p.m.- 4 p.m., with the last tour of the day beginning at 3:30 p.m. and concluding at 4 p.m.
 Closed Saturdays, Sundays and state holidays.